rickavila/Open-PVPS/README.md

 Our goal is to develop open source pandemic virus protection technology that will significantly improve the safety of healthcare workers on the front lines of COVID-19.

 To achieve this we are working to significantly reduce the manufacturing and operating cost of a PAPR (https://en.wikipedia.org/wiki/Powered_air-purifying_respirator) while maintaining HEPA filter efficiency (99.97% for 3um particles) with a design that can be easily mass produced anywhere in the world using standard commercial manufacturing machinery and automation.
+All work performed on this project is open source and freely available with a permissive open source license (CC BY-SA 4.0).

+This repository contains a directory for "technical notes" and another directory with CAD designs.

+The technical notes directory contains documents that describe the technical work, calculations, and decisions that have been made for each major PAPR technical area.
+The major technical areas are:
+* Overall System Specifications and Performance
+* Face Shield, Visor, and Drape
+* Power and Control Box
+* Blower, Gauge, and Diffuser
+* Filter

+The CAD directory contains CAD files used to deveop the first PVPS prototypes.
+The file format is Autodesk Fusion 360.
+In the future we will also post STL files for anyone that would like to print out the 3D printed components.